godotengine/godot-docs/reference/gdscript.rst

 large arrays (more than tens of thousands of elements) may however cause memory fragmentation.
 If this is a concern special types of arrays are available.
 These only accept a single data type.
-They avoid memory fragmentation and also uses less memory but are atomic and tend to run slower than generic arrays.
+They avoid memory fragmentation and also use less memory but are atomic and tend to run slower than generic arrays.
 They are therefore only recommended to use for very large data sets:

 - :ref:`ByteArray <class_ByteArray>`: An array of bytes (integers from 0 to 255).